tarbari/defy_layers/README.md

 ![layer_5](./img/l5.png)

+- This layer is not in use, and no other layer has a key to move here
 - Mods + F-keys for when they are needed in combination

 ---

 ### Layer 6 (IDE shortcuts)

 ![layer_6](./img/l6.png)

 - JetBrains IDE shortcuts